Samuel Roth: Personal life and death

-Roth may have been bisexual, and he married Pauline Roth on May 18, 1917.
+Roth may have been bisexual.
+He married Pauline Roth on May 18, 1917.
 They had three children together.
 During his career he used several aliases, including "Norman Lockridge" and "David Zorn."

 Roth died age 79 on July 3, 1974, of complications from diabetes.

 Legacy

 Roth fought censorship laws.
-However, because he had no money or status and because of international protest, he was ignored by established writers and outbid by wealthier, better connected publishers (Alfred A. Knopf, Thomas Seltzer, Bennett Cerf, and Horace Liveright).
-Roth did not ask permission of some of the best writers he published not only in his underground publications but in his trade imprint, William Faro, Inc.
+However, because he had no money or status and because of international protest, he was ignored by established writers and outbid by wealthier, better-connected publishers (Alfred A. Knopf, Thomas Seltzer, Bennett Cerf, and Horace Liveright).
+Roth did not ask for permission from some of the most famous writers he published not only in his underground publications but also in his trade imprint, William Faro, Inc.

-Roth strove to discover political corruption.
-Due to the nature of his popular audience, he appealed to sensationalism.
-He understood the energy that made Broadway, Washington, and Hollywood glamour irresistible, but his readership demanded romantic clichés and prurient gossip.
-So Roth sensationalized his exposés and his advertising copy.